-- Certain losses on nonfederally insured deposits in an insolvent or bankrupt financial institution.
+- Certain legal and accounting fees. - Clerical help and office rent. - Custodial (for example, trust account) fees. - Your share of the investment expenses of a regulated investment company. - Certain losses on nonfederally insured deposits in an insolvent or bankrupt financial institution.
 For details, including limits that apply, see Pub.
-529. - Casualty and theft losses from property used in performing services as an employee from Form 4684, lines 32 and 38b, or Form 4797, line 18b(1). - Deduction for repayment of amounts under a claim of right if \$3,000 or less.
+529. - Casualty and theft losses of property used in performing services as an employee from Form 4684, lines 32 and 38b, or Form 4797, line 18b(1). - Deduction for repayment of amounts under a claim of right if \$3,000 or less.